Spinning the Reel

 Picture

 For decades film has told the stories of young people finding their way in the world to dazzling effect.
-There is something so universally relatable about those late teenage years where you feel like you’ve figured it all out and seeing it with the gift hindsight you realize that those answers wouldn’t come until much later.
+There is something so universally relatable about those late teenage years where you feel like you’ve figured it all out and seeing it with the gift of hindsight you realize that those answers wouldn’t come until much later.
 The hard truth is that coming of age doesn’t happen all at once and that next phase of life brings with it doubts, big decisions and so much more uncertainty.
-This is the phase of life examined in Joachim Trier’s The Worst Person in the World.
+Joachim Trier’s The Worst Person in the World posits that people don’t stop growing up, even when they’re grown.

 Read More